Gum Disease Treatment

 Treating gum disease

-Dr. Brar and Dr. Bram can help you beat your gum disease.
+Dr. Brar and Dr. Bram in South Elgin, IL can help you beat your gum disease.
 First, a deep cleaning to remove the excess plaque and tartar in your mouth will help get the problem under control.
 From there, we use a localized antibiotic to arrest the infection and promote healing of your gum material.
 Procedures like bone grafts or gum grafts may be recommended to repair the damage done by advanced gum disease as well.

 Let us help you keep your gums and teeth in top condition with our gum disease treatment at any one of our four locations in St. Charles, Sleepy Hollow, Elgin, and South Elgin, IL.
 Call our office today at 630-883-0970 to schedule your appointment.
 You can use our online form to schedule your appointment as well.